-The collection of organic waste will be very selective and focused on agricultural and food waste, and at later stages fish processing wastes as well as sludges from waste water treatment facilities.
+The collection of organic waste will be very selective and focused on agricultural and food waste, and at later stages fish processing wastes and other industrial organic wastes.
 The organic waste to be composted will consist of mink farm offal / carcasses, spent hens and dead birds, poultry feathers and slaughterhouse offal from poultry, sheep, cattle, hogs and other livestock.

 The composting processing will consist of long parallel windrows sufficiently spaced to be mechanically turned for proper aeration.
 The organic waste will be properly mixed with wood chips, saw dust and shredded plants to achieve optimal mix for best particle size distribution, pore size for best aerobic activity, initial water content, and optimal windrow special dimensions.
+Windrows would typically be 5 m wide, 3 m high and 50 m long.
+The number of windrows will be 5 to 15 as the intake of raw material grows over time.